arjunguha/compsci220-scala/website/reading/intro/index.md

   bugs.
 You will learn to effectively use the debugger that is built into to the IDE.

-- **Command-line tools** such as compilers and build tools lie under-the-hood of sophisticated IDEs such as Eclipse.
+- **Command-line tools** such as compilers and build tools lie under the hood of sophisticated IDEs such as Eclipse.
 Learning to use the command-line will make you a better IDE user.
 Moreover, many advanced systems (e.g, operating systems and Web browsers) are typically built using the command-line directly.